 Our biomaterials science colleagues are researching the economic, environmental and regulatory factors related to opportunities in biomaterials.
 Currently, we have identified more than 100 opportunities to supplement and enhance our current pulp and paper product portfolio with biomaterials.
 Each of these opportunities also increases the economic value of trees, which in turn creates incentives for landowners to keep millions of acres as forest land and offers benefit to rural communities and the environmental health of our world.

 Our focus on biomaterials science is just another example of Domtar’s approach to sustainability: working smart for the long term.
 To learn more about sustainability at Domtar, read our 2017 Sustainability Report.
-You can also watch our animated video about biomaterials science:

 Everything About Biomaterials is Looking Up